How do I get the right to work in the UK?

 Last updated: August 9th, 2017

-- A minimum of the equivalent £1890 ($3245 as of June 2017) in your bank account within 30 days before the date of your biometrics appointment (you will need proof of these funds for the date you submitted your visa application).
-These funds do not need to stay in the account after you obtain the proof of funds but it is best to have these funds in order to support your move to the UK financially.
+A minimum of the equivalent £1890 ($3074 Canadian dollars as of September 2019) in your bank account within 30 days before the date of your biometrics appointment (you will need proof of these funds for the date you submitted your visa application).

 You can apply for this visa if you are not in Canada, so long as you have been in that country for at least six months with a long-term visa and there is a UK Border Agency in the country you reside in so you can have a biometric (BRP) appointment.
 For example, if you are currently residing in Australia on the working holiday scheme for one year, then you may apply from Australia and attend your biometric appointment in Sydney.